GlobedGD/argon-server/docs/client-api.md

 Check whether account verification is done.

-The response is identical to that of [/v1/challenge/verify](#post-v1challengeverify).
+The payload and response is identical to that of [/v1/challenge/verify](#post-v1challengeverify).

 # Response Format